Skip to main content

 Default Products

-If you would like the number of gallons and/or material price to automatically calculate for each surface, you will need to add a default product.
+Add a Default Product(s) if you would like the number of gallons and/or material price to automatically calculate for each surface on an estimate.
 This is especially important if you price your materials separately from your hourly rate.
-You can always select a product within the estimate, but for efficiency, associate your most commonly used products with your production rates.

 For instance, let's say you have different rates for painting siding - one for brush and roll, and another for spray.
-Naturally, these methods may have different product coverage rates.
-By specifying the appropriate coverage rate, you can ensure accurate calculations.
+These methods may have different product coverage rates.

 Descriptions